 Parents are expected to engage in the process by helping students research post-high school options.
-Parents are also encouraged to attend financial aid workshops whenever they are available regardless of your student's grade level.
-It is important for students to understand where they and their families stand financially, regarding paying for college, as early as possible so a clear plan for paying for college can be mapped out early and the need to take out student loans.
+Parents are also encouraged to attend financial aid workshops whenever they are available regardless of their student's grade level.
+It is important for families to map out a clear plan for paying for college as early as possible.